 - 1. Limestone, sandstone, shale, granite, and similar material in a broken or weathered condition which can be removed with an excavator or backhoe equipped with a bucket with ripping teeth or any other style bucket shall be classified as earth excavation. - 2.
 Masonry building foundations, whether indicated or not, shall be classified as earth excavation. - F. Unclassified Earth Excavation: The excavation and disposal of all surface and subsurface materials of any description necessary to perform the work of this contract.
 This will include: - 1.
 All soil deposits of any description both above and below groundwater levels.
-These may be naturally deposited or placed by previous construction operations. - G. Subgrade Surface: Surface upon which subbase or topsoil is placed. - H. Subbase: Select granular material or subbase course Type 2 which is placed immediately beneath pavement or concrete slabs. - I. Maximum Density: The dry unit weight in pounds per cubic foot of the soil at "Optimum Moisture Content" when determined by ASTM D 698 (Standard Proctor), or ASTM D 1557 (Modified Proctor). - J. Structures: Buildings, footings, foundations, retaining walls, slabs, tanks, mechanical and electrical appurtenances, or other man-made stationary features constructed above or below the ground surface. - K. Landscaped Areas: Areas not covered by structures, walks, roads, paving, or parking. - L. Unauthorized Excavation: The removal of material below required elevation indicated on the Drawings or beyond lateral dimensions indicated or specified without specific written direction by the Engineer. - M. Grading Limit Line (Shown on Drawings): Limits of grading, excavations and filling required for the work of this contract.
+These may be naturally deposited or placed by previous construction operations. - G. Subgrade Surface: Surface upon which subbase or topsoil is placed. - H. Subbase: Select granular material or subbase course NYSDOT Type 2 or in situ/imported recycled asphalt which is placed immediately beneath pavement or concrete slabs.
+All subbase shall be subject to the performance and testing criteria along with Engineer review and approval. - I. Maximum Density: The dry unit weight in pounds per cubic foot of the soil at "Optimum Moisture Content" when determined by ASTM D 698 (Standard Proctor), or ASTM D 1557 (Modified Proctor). - J. Structures: Buildings, footings, foundations, retaining walls, slabs, tanks, mechanical and electrical appurtenances, or other man-made stationary features constructed above or below the ground surface. - K. Landscaped Areas: Areas not covered by structures, walks, roads, paving, or parking. - L. Unauthorized Excavation: The removal of material below required elevation indicated on the Drawings or beyond lateral dimensions indicated or specified without specific written direction by the Engineer. - M. Grading Limit Line (Shown on Drawings): Limits of grading, excavations and filling required for the work of this contract.
 Unless specifically noted otherwise, the Grading Limit Line and Contract Limit Line will be considered the same.

-- A. Product Data: - 1.
-Filter Fabric: Manufacturer's catalog sheets, specifications, and installation instructions. - 2.
+- 1. Filter Fabric: Manufacturer's catalog sheets, specifications, and installation instructions. - 2.
 Geogrid: Manufacturer's catalog sheets, specifications, and installation instructions.

-- B. Quality Control Submittals: - Subbase Materials: Material Test Reports: Classification according to ASTM D 2487, laboratory compaction curve according to ASTM D 1557 and certified gradation analysis according to ASTM C136 for each soil material proposed for fill and backfill.
+B. Quality Control Submittals:

+- Subbase Materials: Material Test Reports: Classification according to ASTM D 2487, laboratory compaction curve according to ASTM D 1557 and certified gradation analysis according to ASTM C136 for each soil material proposed for fill and backfill.
 Name and location of source and the DOT Source Number. - 2.
+Imported Recycled Asphalt: Recycled material that is imported shall be processed in a NYSDEC registered 360-16.1(d)(1)(i) facility receiving only recognizable uncontaminated concrete, asphalt pavement, brick, soil or rock.
+Facility permits shall be provided along with all testing and performance criteria for Engineer review and approval. - 3.
 Other Aggregates: Name and location of source and soil laboratory test results.